Olatubosun/rocksdb.docs/RocksDB-Bloom-Filter.md

 ### What is a Bloom Filter?
 For any arbitrary set of keys, an algorithm may be applied to create a bit array called a Bloom filter.
 Given an arbitrary key, this bit array may be used to determine if the key *may exist* or *definitely does not exist* in the key set.
 For a more detailed explanation of how Bloom filters work, see this [Wikipedia article](http://en.wikipedia.org/wiki/Bloom_filter).

-In RocksDB, when the filter policy is set every newly created SST file will contain a Bloom filter, which is used to determine if the file may contain the key we're looking for.
+In RocksDB, when the filter policy is set, every newly created SST file will contain a Bloom filter, which is used to determine if the file may contain the key we're looking for.
 The filter is essentially a bit array.
 Multiple hash functions are applied to the given key, each specifying a bit in the array that will be set to 1.
-At read time also the same hash functions are applied on the search key, the bits are checked, i.e., probe, and the key is definitely does not exists if at least one of the probes return 0.
+At read time also the same hash functions are applied on the search key, the bits are checked, i.e., probe, and the key definitely does not exist if at least one of the probes return 0.

 The example of setting up a bloom filter: